GAS: Generative Avatar Synthesis from a Single Image: Introduction

 \section{Introduction}

-Human avatar generation is a longstanding research area in computer vision and graphics, with applications spanning gaming, film, sports, fashion, and telepresence.
-Despite its potential to revolutionize daily life, current avatar generation technologies require costly capturing setups and highly complicated procedures, making them hard to access by broader audiences.

-Recent efforts have sought to make avatar generation more affordable by harnessing the power of neural rendering.
-In particular, some works \cite{kwon2021neural, kwon2023neural, hu2023sherf, kwon2024generalizable} focus on generalizable 3D human reconstruction that synthesize novel views and poses of arbitrary human subjects from very sparse or even single input images.
-These methods utilize 3D human priors to enable robust synthesis of complex human geometry, and interpolate well between available observations.
-However, due to their regression-based nature, they often struggle with extrapolation, leading to blurry results.
-In addition, they are often limited to rigid deformations.
+Human avatar generation has been a longstanding focus in computer vision and graphics, with wide-ranging applications in gaming, film, sports, fashion, and telepresence.
+However, despite its transformative potential, existing technologies often rely on expensive capture systems and complex workflows, making them inaccessible to the broader public.
+Recent advancements have aimed to make avatar generation more accessible by leveraging neural rendering techniques.
+In particular, studies such as~\cite{kwon2021neural, kwon2023neural, hu2023sherf, kwon2024generalizable} explore generalizable 3D human reconstruction, enabling novel view and arbitrary pose synthesis of subjects from highly sparse—sometimes even single—input images.
+These approaches incorporate 3D human priors to support accurate synthesis of complex body geometry and smooth interpolation between input observations.
+However, their regression-based nature limits their extrapolation capabilities, often resulting in blurry outputs and restricting them to mostly rigid deformations.

-Generative models like GANs and diffusion models have recently shown remarkable capability in producing photorealistic detailed images and videos with realistic dynamics.
-Building on the success of these generative techniques, several approaches use diffusion models conditioned on human priors (e.g., 2D keypoints, depth maps, or normal maps) to create high-quality avatars with realistic animation from a single image \cite{hu2023animateanyone, zhu2024champ, chang2023magicpose, shao2024human4dit}.
-However, due to the sparsity in these conditioning signals, the generated avatars often suffer from inconsistencies such as flickering across different views and over time.
+{\arabic{footnote}} Generative models, such as GANs and diffusion models, have recently demonstrated impressive capabilities in synthesizing photorealistic images and videos with realistic motion.
+Leveraging these advancements, recent approaches employ diffusion models conditioned on human priors—such as 2D keypoints, depth, or normal maps—to generate high-quality avatars from a single image ~\cite{hu2023animateanyone, zhu2024champ, chang2023magicpose, shao2024human4dit}.
+However, the sparsity of these conditioning cues often leads to inconsistencies in the generated results, including flickering across views and temporal instability.